Computational Molecular Evolution

 Team Leader: Ramon y Cajal fellow Miguel Arenas (email@example.com)

-Miguel Arenas’ Computational Population Genetics and Evolution Team is interested in understanding the evolution of organisms at the population and molecular levels.
+Miguel Arenas’ Computational Molecular Evolution Team is interested in understanding the evolution of organisms at the population and molecular levels.
 The team also develops models, methods and frameworks for the evolutionary analysis of genetic data.

 Team Leader: Assistant Professor Carlos Canchaya (firstname.lastname@example.org)